ebaauw/homebridge-hue/README.md

   ]
 ```

-For finer-grained control of what resources homebridge-hue exposes to HomeKit, you can create whitelists or blacklists on the bridge / gateway using resourcelinks.
+For finer-grained control of what resources homebridge-hue exposes to HomeKit, create resourcelinks on the bridge / gateway for whitelists or blacklists.
 The `name` of the resourcelink needs to be `"homebridge-hue"`, the `description` indicates the type of list: `"whitelist"` or `"blacklist"`.
 Whitelists take precedence over blacklists.
 Both whitelists and blacklists take precedence over the settings in `config.json`.
 For example, if you have a chandelier with three bulbs, you might want to expose this as a group instead of as three individual lights, by creating the following resourcelinks:
 ```json
 {